 “I don’t understand why they did this to us.
 Why did they bother Jacqueline?
 If it was about the alcohol, she was not driving.
 I was,” sobbed Katrien.

-On Friday, the sisters’ mother challenged the arrested officers to tell the truth.
+Yesterday, the sisters’ mother challenged the arrested officers to tell the truth.
 “I want them to tell us who the other guys are.
 They know where they are.

 “I want to fix this.
 It’s every mother’s job to fix things.
 But how do I fix my babies?” she cried.